-- 1. Delivery of a housing growth strategy tailored to the needs and context of Tattenhall - 2.
-Sensitive development which protects and enriches the landscape and built setting - 3.
-Sustaining and improving excellent local facilities for existing and new residents - 4.
-Strengthening and supporting economic activity - Seek on-going improvements to transport, to utility infrastructure and to digital connectivity - 6.
-Prioritise local distinctiveness in every element of change and growth - 7.
-Protect greenspace, the landscape and support nature conservation - 8.
+- 1. Delivery of a housing growth strategy tailored to the needs and context of Tattenhall. - 2.
+Sensitive, sustainable development of good design which protects and enriches the landscape and built setting. - 3.
+Sustaining and improving excellent local facilities for existing and new residents. - 4.
+Strengthening and supporting economic activity. - 5.
+Seek on-going improvements to transport, to utility infrastructure and to digital connectivity. - 6.
+Prioritise local distinctiveness in every element of change and growth. - 7.
+Protect greenspace, the landscape and support nature conservation. - 8.
 Involve local people in an ongoing basis in the process of plan-making, monitoring and delivery of development.

-5 Year Review
+Five Year Review